carlelieser/flixerr/README.md

 The best free movie torrent streaming app.

 ### Installation
-To install Flixerr, head into the build folder and download the package appropriate for your system.
+To install Flixerr, click the appropriate link for your system in the releases page.
 Alternatively, you can click the download button on our website.

 ### Features
 Flixerr makes it easy to stream movies straight from your desktop.
 Just find the movie you want to watch, and click play.